FusionAuth/fusionauth-example-scripts/isolated-docker-setup/README.md

 After the docker templates are ready to roll, `cd` to the new directory.

 Modify the `kickstart/kickstart.json` file as needed to set up your instance.
 In particular either remove the license or add in your own license.
+You can also look at our kickstart example files: https://github.com/fusionauth/fusionauth-example-kickstart

 Then, run `docker-compose up` and you'll have a new environment for testing/using/etc.